Funding Application Form

 - Before you apply, review the funding priorities on the other tab of this page.

-To submit a funding application to Growing Change
+To submit a Groundswell annual grant application

 - If you received money from Groundswell last year, fill in the report form before applying again.

-- Download the three forms:
+- Download the two forms:

-- When you are finished, fill in the form below and submit: application form, budget, workplan, reference letters and supporting materials all at the same time.
+- When you are finished, fill in the form below and submit: application form, budget, reference letters and supporting materials all at the same time.
 Wait until you are ready with all your materials before you submit.

 Our goal is to increase the capacity of organizations that are struggling for social change that challenge the dominant, oppressive structures in our political, social, and economic system.
+This year we also particularly encourage groups doing Palestinian solidarity and liberation organizing to apply.

 While we recognize how important it is to counter the criminalization of dissent, applications for legal defence costs are not typically eligible for funding.
 If you’d like to request an exception for legal defence costs as part of an impactful project, please write to us in advance at email@example.com to determine if your legal defence costs may be considered.